n1kito/Philosophers/README.md

 - [ ] Proteger ma fonction print.
 - [ ] Handle leaks when a philo dies
   - Easy to make a philo die with Valgrind. ` valgrind ./philo 400 210 100 100 5`
+    - [ ] Can't destroy all my mutexes because some of them are probably locked when I exit.
+      - I need to fix this.

 # To do
 - [ ] Corriger la formule du check_dead_philo: